This post contains affiliate links. Read the full disclosure here.

-If you have a Pete Maravich rookie card and you want to get an estimated value, email us or comment below!
+If you have a Pete Maravich rookie card and want an estimated value, email us or comment below!
 Please include two photos of the card in your inquiry.

 However, it is unlikely that you will turn much of a profit by purchasing one now and selling it later.

 - Investment Rating: Light Buy (3.5 out of 5)

 - Risk / Return Analysis: High Risk / Moderate Return

 - Ownership Disclosure: None

 How Much Is a Pete Maravich Rookie Card Worth?

 Depending on condition, cards can range from three to six figure prices.

 Pete Maravich made his debut in the 1970-71 NBA season.

 How Many Pete Maravich Rookie Cards Are There?